 As a developer, I always have to deal with various projects.
 Many of them differ significantly from each other, others are very similar or related to each other.
-However, what unites them is the fact that I had organized them poorly.
-Later I started to think about the folder structure and, as the name suggests, to organize it.
-In this article I would like to bring this organization closer and explain how I got there.
+However, what unites them is the fact that I had organized them poorly in the past.
+Later I started to think about the folder structure and to organize it better.
+In this article I would like to explain this organization to you and describe how I got there.

 As already mentioned, this text is a direct result of my experience.
 In the past, my documents, folders, and projects were scattered across the entire file system.
-Over time it became more and more difficult for me to find them again and sometimes I was amazed at the location where I found folders.
-I first addressed the problem when I started programming.
+After a while it became very hard for me to find them again and sometimes I even wasn’t able to find them again.
+I first addressed this problem when I started programming.

-To get an overview of my setup, I visualize it here once and then explain how it comes about.
+To get an overview of my setup, I visualize the setup here once and explain it afterwards.

-At first glance, this structure may look huge, complex or exaggerated, but it follows some simple rules.
-It generally consists of the following elements:
+At first glance, this structure may look huge and complex, but it follows some simple rules.
+It only consists of the following elements:

 The starting point